 In fact, that particular summer, during which a drought prevented new mouse-sheltering growth in the hayfield, we found our thickly mulched orchard and straw-covered spud patch infested with those pesky varmints.

 I'm sure the little animals had a grand time tunneling intricate mazes of mouse highways in our mulch, gnawing the bark off our young saplings, and taking nibbles out of each potato they ran across.
 My wife, however, adamantly refused to cook spuds that sported even the slightest tiny tooth scar.
 I tried to explain that she merely had to trim around the bite and the potato would be good as new ... but the argument failed to convince her.
-I reasoned again, "None of our cats ever got sick from eating mice, so how
+I reasoned again, "None of our cats ever got sick from eating mice, so how can a mouse-chewed spud hurt anybody?"

 She didn't go for that piece of logic, either.
 "I'm not a cat," was her only reply.